 To get an EORI number, you need to submit a form to HMRC to get one.
 That can be done here.

 Having insurance for goods travelling across continents is a smart idea.
 Many large transportation suppliers (like cargo ships) typically have insurance to cover the costs of goods should anything happen in transit.
-However, it may still be prudent to get your own if the cargo ship policy isn’t that great.
+However, getting your own may still be prudent if the cargo ship policy isn’t that great.
 Insurance is also suitable for refunds.

 If you’re already successful with your eCommerce store, chances are you’ve already dealt with refunds due to lost or damaged goods.
 If you haven’t yet, then it’s best to be prepared.
 So, instead of having to always pay that loss directly from your profits, you can get all your packages insured.

 You will want to investigate different insurance carriers in your country.
-Most of the plans will not be called “dropshipping insurance,” but things like general liability and property insurance.
+Most of the plans will not be called “dropshipping insurance” but things like general liability and property insurance.
 Many general businesses get these two types of insurance for domestic in-house operations.
-However, your dropshipping business specifically needs to make sure to have insurance plans such as Inland Marine Insurance and online retail insurance.
+However, your dropshipping business needs to have insurance plans such as Inland Marine Insurance and online retail insurance.

 These two types of insurance cover loss, theft and damage of property while in transit.
 The goods being shipped to your customers require this coverage specifically.
-Many of these plans will cover transit liabilities and warehouse cover, loss of income, and operational liability.
+Many of these plans will cover transit liabilities, warehouse cover, income loss, and operational liability.
 Not all companies will cover global operations, so you will need to do some research.

 Offshoring, Reshoring, and Nearshoring